Research and other industry collaborations, including Senior Clinic projects, are supported by state-of-the art facilities and equipment.

 Sustainable Energy: Contains infrastructure and equipment for studying energy generation from renewable sources, energy storage and energy efficiency.

 Day-to-day operations are managed by the Manager of Industry Research and supported by an Industry Research Engineer and technicians with industry experience in areas such as 3D printing, machining, electronics and mechatronics.
-More information on the School’s technical staff can be found under Our Team.
+More information on our technical staff can be found under Our Team.

 - David Taylor, Manager of Industry Research